How the Planning Phase Can Help You Create a Better Product

-It’s barely possible to roll out a successful app or website without a thorough planning.
-There are two reasons for this: software development becomes a more complex process over the years and the modern user's expectations about product quality and functionality are very high.
+It’s barely possible to roll out a successful app or website without thorough planning.
+There are two reasons for this: software development becomes more complex over the years, and expectations towards the final product tend to be high.

 - Identify project requirements.

-- Give a client an opportunity to revise their project and make some changes.
+- Allow an opportunity to revise the project and make changes.

-- Get approval from the client to move further.
+- Get approval from you to move on with development.